noahehall/multicloud/distributedSystems.md

   - how to guard `against snooping
 - coordination
   - especially in the presence of failures
+    - and failures are unavoidable
+  - is always expensive to implement
 - scalability
   - in terms of efficiently handling load, i.e. the consumption of system resources
   - an increase in load sholuld not degrade a service's performance